 Garden for a Changing Climate asks us to consider our relationship to a changing climate and asks: What actions can we take to preserve our cultural traditions and lifeways—of humans and non-humans—while working to shift the current exploitative extraction-based economy?
 What unexpected opportunities to restructure as a more just and equitable world may be provided during this necessary shift?
 And as systems shift and collapse, how can we use plant-based infrastructure to hold cultural and physical space?

-This collaborative project is funded by a Humanities Without Walls (Andrew A. Mellon Foundation) consortium grant, and is a partnership between artist Jenny Kendler, curator Lorelei Stewart (Director, Gallery 400) and the Gallery 400 team, art historian and educator Hannah Higgins at University of Illinois Chicago (UIC), science educator Noah Weeth-Feinstein at UW-Madison, PhD and Masters students, scientists and community organizers, activists and community members.
+This collaborative project is funded by a Humanities Without Walls (Andrew A. Mellon Foundation) consortium grant, and is a partnership between artist Jenny Kendler, curator Lorelei Stewart (Director, Gallery 400) and Gallery 400 staff members including Erin Nixon, Demecina Beehn and Marcela Torres, filmmaker Nellie Kluz, art historian and educator Hannah Higgins at University of Illinois Chicago (UIC), science educators Alexandra Lakind & Cori West at University of Wisconsin-Madison, PhD and Masters students, scientists and community organizers, activists and community members.